PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/object-management.md

 ## Management techniques

 {{< warning >}}
-A Kubernetes object should be managed using only one technique.
+A PlaidCloud object should be managed using only one technique.
 Mixing and matching techniques for the same object results in undefined behavior.
 {{< /warning >}}